radebe49/futureproof/components/storage/README.md

 import { ipfsService } from '@/lib/storage';
 import { UploadProgress } from '@/components/storage';

-// The IPFSService automatically:
+// The StorachaService automatically:
 // 1.
-Tries Web3.Storage first (3 attempts with exponential backoff)
+Tries Storacha upload (3 attempts with exponential backoff)
 // 2.
-Falls back to Pinata if Web3.Storage fails
+Returns the provider used in the result
 // 3.
-Returns the provider used in the result
-// 4.
 Calls onProgress callback during upload

 const result = await ipfsService.uploadEncryptedBlob(
   encryptedBlob,